TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ```

 ### Resume all the sound effects
-This API is used to replay all sound effects.
+This API is used to resume all the sound effects.
 #### Function prototype
 ```
 ITMGContext TMGAudioEffectCtrl public int ResumeAllEffects()